TloSmallpotato/tinyreader/docs/FFMPEG_KIT_TESTFLIGHT_FIX.md

 ## Additional Notes

-### Why Version 6.0.3?
+### Why Version 6.0.2?

-- Version 6.0.3 is the latest stable release of `ffmpeg-kit-react-native`
+- Version 6.0.2 is the latest stable release of `ffmpeg-kit-react-native`
-- It contains updated iOS framework URLs that work with the current GitHub release structure
+- Version 6.0.3 does not exist in the npm registry
 - It's compatible with Expo SDK 54 and React Native 0.81

 ### FFmpeg Kit Variants